zhg-y/Historical-Regions-Europe-Map-uPC/README.md

 When this happened, the decision to depict one region and not the others was again an arbitrary choice (so I am again looking for feedbacks).
 Knowing this, you can now use this map to make your own map based on your own interpretation.

+The base canvas I used was
+<a href="https://www.mapchart.net/europe-detailed.html" target="_blank">Map Chart Europe detailed</a>
-The base canvas I used was *MapChart Europe detailed* and it turned out to be the worse decision I took.
+and it turned out to be the worse decision I took.
 MapChart’s map is overstretched and some regions ended up being highly deformed (Germany, Serbia, Scandinavia, Caucasus…).
 Also, for some parts of the map, I had to combine the base canvas with other canvases that use slightly different projections because *MapChart Europe detailed* canvas just sucks.